Codeveloperr/CTF-Reports/Jan/Readme.md

 3. Finding Description
 Clear explanation of what was achieved and its significance:

-Through a brute-force attack on the login form located at http://192.168.1.130:8080/admin, valid credentials (jan:jan123) were obtained, allowing authentication as user jan.
+Through a brute-force attack on the login form located at http://192.168.1.130:8080/admin, valid credentials were obtained, allowing authentication as user.
-This demonstrates that the panel does not limit or delay failed login attempts, making it vulnerable to brute-force attacks against real users.
+This demonstrates that the panel does not limit or delay failed login attempts.

 4. Proof of Concept (PoC)
 4.1.
 Port Scanning